Syntax Guide

 false

-If true, the Pipeline executes only if the current branch is new (i.e., CNB_IS_NEW_BRANCH is true).
+When true, this Pipeline will only execute when the current branch is a new branch (i.e., CNB_IS_NEW_BRANCH is true).

 ifModify